 Dubbed “Mr. FOP” by his fellow members, Westermann has logged many tireless hours both in service to the FOP and to the community at large.

 In the nomination letter from Lodge #1, it was said of Westermann that he “helped build the character and direction of the lodge.
 He attended every meeting, was always volunteering for committees when help was needed and brought others in to assist him.
 It didn’t matter if it was a local lodge committee or a state lodge committee—Bill Westermann could get people involved just because they wanted to assist him.
 [He] played a direct role in helping the California State Lodge grow from 500 members to 8,000 members.
 As a lodge officer serving in many jobs, Bill Westermann moved California forward.
 As our National Trustee [he] helped us find our place within the National Lodge.
-He serves the Grand Lodge as a member of several committees and helped the FOP expand in California, Hawaii, Oregon and Washington.”
+He serves the National FOP as a member of several committees and helped the FOP expand in California, Hawaii, Oregon and Washington.”

 Westermann was also cited for his community service.
 The letter said “Any charity event planned by our lodge over the last 25 years always has Bill Westermann leading the way.
 He was called Mr. Easter Seals for all his hard work and dedication which helped our national goals.”

 Congratulations, Bill, on a well-deserved honor!

 The information on this page was accurate and current at the time the Member of the Year Award was bestowed upon this member.